MariaSmrity/MariaSmrity/README.md

 ## Hi there 👋

 <H3>Thanks for visiting my profile.
-I'm a software engineer based in Tampere.</H3>
+I'm a Developer based in Tampere.</H3>

 <H4>How to reach me:</H4>
 </br>